Reproduction and Surplus

 V. From Surplus Allocation to Surplus Pressure

-This allocation problem prepares the ground for the theory developed in the following chapter.
+This allocation problem directly generates the dynamic analysed in the following chapter.

-If the distribution of surplus within the P-field consistently diverges from the requirements of reproduction in the Value field (V-field), structural tension emerges within the economic system.
+If the distribution of surplus within the P-field persistently diverges from the requirements of reproduction in the V-field, structural tension emerges within the economic system.
+This divergence does not need to be immediate or total; it can accumulate gradually as monetary allocation repeatedly fails to regenerate the conditions required for sustained labour reproduction.

-Surplus Pressure Theory describes how this divergence accumulates over time and manifests as cycles, sectoral imbalances, and periods of stagnation.
+Surplus Pressure Theory describes how this divergence builds over time and manifests as cycles, sectoral imbalances, and periods of instability or stagnation.